Powderhorn Resort: History

 In June 2015, construction began on a new high-speed quad chairlift system, later named the Flat Top Flyer and other improvements.

 2015 also saw the addition of three lift access summer mountain biking trails.

 In 2019, Powderhorn opened a new outdoor bar, named the Umbrella bar.
 The Slopeside inn also expanded their hotel to include a small circle of 6 tiny homes, with more tiny homes to come.

+In September 2025, Powderhorn announced plans to replace the West End lift, a fixed-grip two-seater that was installed in 1972.
+The replacement, a high-speed quad dubbed Wild West Express, is planned to be installed in the summer of 2026, and should be ready to enter service by December 2026.